COMMITMENT TO EQUITY AND DIVERSITY

 groups and compile statistics for use in evaluating and modifying

-project goals and objectives.
+project services, goals and future service delivery.

 Engagement with campus and community partners: